127biscuits/apihippo.com/README.md

 - Configure a proper CDN.
 - Properly test the pagination/limits with different hippos.
 - Add a GET parameter to filter by verified/unverified hippos.
-- Move the documentation to sometime that can be demoed: Swagger could be a good option.
+- Move the documentation to some place where it can be demoed: Swagger could be a good option.
 - Change paginated output to something more HAL style.

 ### A lot of things to do anyway...